Rani-Ghazi/Flutter---Shopin-app/README.md

 # Shopin - Flutter Shopping App

-Welcome to Shopin, your go-to mobile application for all your shopping needs!
+Welcome to Shopin, mobile application for all your shopping needs!
 Shopin is a sleek and intuitive Flutter-based shopping app designed to provide users with a seamless shopping experience.
 Below are some of the key features that make Shopin stand out:

 ## App Preview: